michael2012z/BitBible/markdown/KJV/files/1Chr.md

 15. And it shall be, when thou shalt hear a sound of going in the tops of the mulberry trees, that then thou shalt go out to battle: for God is gone forth before thee to smite the host of the Philistines.

-16. David therefore did as God commanded him: and they smote the host of the Philistines from Gibeon even to Gazer.Gibeon: also called, Geba
+16. David therefore did as God commanded him: and they smote the host of the Philistines from Gibeon even to Gazer.

 17. And the fame of David went out into all lands; and the Lord brought the fear of him upon all nations.